-{Comment: The code for the splitter is presented below.
-The splitter is placed at the output of synchronous module connecting to the long interconnect.
+{Comment: The splitter is placed at the output of a synchronous module connecting to a long interconnect.
 For this implementation we assume that the interconnect delay is two cycles.
-The synchronization is done when the module outputs.
+The synchronization is done when the module gives an output.
 The placement variable called place is defined s.t when place == 0 then the event is placed on signal0, otherwise it is placed on signal1 } int place=0;